Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Results

 \subsection{Analysis pipeline}

-The complete analysis pipeline consists of four main steps (\cref{fig:1}): (1) experimental recording of the LFP under different conditions (\cref{fig:1}a), (2) automated pre-processing to classify ictal and non-ictal periods (\cref{fig:1}b--d), (3) characterization of the topology of each recording with TDA (\cref{fig:1}e-h).
-Finally, (4) we compared the topology under the different conditions to find common patterns (\cref{fig:1}i).
+\Cref{fig:1} illustrates the complete analysis pipeline, which consists of four main steps: (a) experimental recording of brain activity through LFP under different biological conditions, (b) pre-processing and automated labeling of the recordings into ictal and non-ictal periods, before splitting them into single-label recordings, (c) reconstruction of the dynamical attractor associated to each labeled recording using time-delay embedding, and (d) quantification of attractor topology using persistent homology.
+We then compared the topology of the attractors under different conditions.
 Further details can be found in the Methods section.